Spoorthi227/block_vote/README.md

   - Add candidates
 - 🗳️ **User Panel** to:
   - Connect MetaMask
+  - Iris scan is used to verify the voter.
   - Vote once per user
 - 🔐 Voting data stored on **Ethereum blockchain**
 - 🌐 React frontend using **Web3.js**